grahampugh/erase-install/README.md

 Note that downloading the installer does not require 10.13.4 or APFS, it is just the `startosinstall --eraseinstall` command that requires it.

+## Dialog options

+If the computer on which the script is running is enrolled to Jamf Pro, dialogs will be shown using the `jamfHelper` tool.
+Otherwise `osascript` dialogs are used.

+The `--no-jamfhelper` option causes `jamfHelper` to be ignored.

+The `--depnotify` option uses DEPNotify for dialogs.

 ## Setting up in Jamf Pro

 To run this script in Jamf Pro, upload the script, and then create a policy to run it.
 In the script parameters of the Policy, add the desired options, including the `--`.